adorsys/xs2a/doc/usecases/AspspProfile_useData.md

  * To get 'consent lifetime' create Get request to URI 'http://your_host:port/aspsp-profile/consent-lifetime'

  * To get 'transaction lifetime' create Get request to URI 'http://your_host:port/aspsp-profile/transaction-lifetime'

+ * To get 'all psd2 support' create Get request to URI 'http://your_host:port/aspsp-profile/all-psd2-support'